Volunteer

 • If you are currently a Tufts University School of Medicine Student and you would like to volunteer at Sharewood, we are always looking for additional volunteers.
 If you have any questions about volunteering at Sharewood, email the volunteer coordinators for more information.

-• If you are a physician and would like to volunteer, please email our Director of General Clinic for more information.
+• If you are a physician and would like to volunteer, please email our Clinical Services Director for more information.

 • If you have any questions about volunteering at Sharewood, email our volunteer coordinators for more information.